brisk0/onebit/README.md

 trailing zero bits will make up the difference in the output.

 Files are printed in the format `0xff, 0xff, ` etc. Each input file maps to a line of the output.
-The uutput is big-endian: the first byte will become the most significant bit.
+The output is big-endian: the first byte will become the most significant bit.

 Theoretically supported image formats from stb_image: